opendocsg/slw-judgments-backfill/2009_SGHC_2/report.md

 **_Nagase_**

 1       3 _Nagase_ was a second judgment arising from a dispute between the parties thereto.
-In the action resulting in the first judgment (see _Nagase Singapore Pte Ltd v Chin Kai Huat_ [2007] 3 SLR 265) (“the first judgment”), the plaintiff, Nagase Singapore Pte Ltd, alleged a conspiracy between the following parties to overcharge the plaintiff for warehousing services:
+In the action resulting in the first judgment (see _Nagase Singapore Pte Ltd v Chin Kai Huat_ <span class="citation">[2007] 3 SLR 265</span>) (“the first judgment”), the plaintiff, Nagase Singapore Pte Ltd, alleged a conspiracy between the following parties to overcharge the plaintiff for warehousing services:

  (a) its employees, Clement Yip and Mary Ting, (“Yip and Ting”);